EVALUATION OF CARTRIDGE-BASED KITS

 Performance evaluation involves comparison of the assay under evaluation and a reference assay.

-The panel are comprised of nasopharyngeal and oropharyngeal swabs of known SARS-CoV-2 RT qPCR results, of sufficient volume for further testing and appropriately stored in -800C.
+The panel consists of nasopharyngeal and oropharyngeal swabs of known SARS-CoV-2 RT qPCR results, of sufficient volume for further testing and appropriately stored in -800C.
 A minimum of 30 positives and 30 negatives are typically included in each sample panel.

 |4||EasyNat Diagnostic Kit for Novel-Corona Virus (2019-nCoV) RNA (Isothermal Amplification-Real|